signalfx/integrations/pops/README.md

 SignalFx POPS is deployed as a container and requires the docker engine to run.

-We recommend placing POPS either on the same server as another existing metrics aggregator or on a central server that is already receiving datapoints, such as Graphite's carbon database.
+We recommend placing POPS either on the same server as another existing metrics aggregator or on a central server that is already receiving datapoints.

 #### Sizing details